 You bet 1 unit.

 If you win, the cycle is ended and you start again.

-For example, in the Alternating loss test (Lose, Lose, Win, Lose, Win, Win, Lose, Win, Lose, Lose, Win, Lose), after 5 bets, you're down 1 unit and the bet size is 2.
-The system says to raise the bet when you're winning, but raising the bet size to 3 would give an overall profit of 2.
+After 5 bets, you're down 1 unit and the bet size is 2.
+The system says to raise the bet when you're winning, but raising the bet size to 3 would give an overall profit of 2, which goes against the rules of the system!
 To make sure we don't win more than 1 unit for the cycle, we have to keep the bet size at 2.

 This last rule gives rise to the most confusion when first using the Grind gambling system.
 But it's important to remember that it is seeking to literally grind out a 1 unit profit and no more.

-The table below shows how the Grind fared in our systems tests.
+The table below shows how the Grind fared in all of our systems tests.